oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 - Click the `hamburger` menu
 - In the `Core Infrastructure` section chose `Networking` and then `Virtual Cloud Networks`
+- Make sure you are using the =`CTDOKE` compartment you created
-- Click the `Networking Quickstart` button
+- Click the `Start VCN Wizzard`` button
 - Chose the `VCN with Internet Connectivity` option
-- Click the `Start Workflow` button
+- Click the `Start VCN Wizzard` button
 - Enter a name for the VCN : **CTDVMVCN**
 - Make sure that the compartment matches the compartment **CTDOKE** you just chose / created
 - Leave the fields in the Configure VCN and Subnets with their default values.